Set up your development environment on Windows

 Get started with Android

-Install Android Studio, or choose a cross-platform solution like Xamarin, React, or Cordova, and get your development environment setup on Windows.
+Install Android Studio, or choose a cross-platform solution like .NET MAUI, React, or creating a PWA, and get your development environment setup on Windows.

 Get started building desktop apps for Windows using the Windows App SDK, UWP, Win32, WPF, Windows Forms, or updating and deploying existing desktop apps with MSIX and XAML Islands.